TEXT-S&P summary: Telekom Austria AG

 ratio of net debt to comparable EBITDA (before restructuring costs and

-group cut its dividend per share by 87% to EUR0.05 for the fiscal years 2012 and
+investment-grade rating of 'BBB' and a stable outlook.
+The group cut the

-2013 and, in January 2013, it announced the issuance of a hybrid bond.
-These
+dividend per share in December 2011 by 50% to EUR0.38 for the fiscal year ended

 S&P base-case operating scenario

-In our base-case assessment, we expect the group's revenues to decline by
+We now expect the group's revenues to decline by about 6% in 2012 instead of

-as well as still weak economic conditions in its services areas are likely to
+by 2% previously, and by about 5% in 2013 instead of roughly stable revenues.

-burden group revenues in 2013.
-These pressures will be only partly offset by
+In our view, these pressures on group revenues will be only partly offset by

 higher revenues at Telekom Austria's mobile operations in Serbia and